Protecting an unknown qubit state by weak measurement: Qubit channels with one invariant pure state

 This is a four-parameter family of qubit channels which in view of our mathematical reduction exhausts all channels which have the state $|0\ra$ as their invariant state.
-The form of Kraus operators cannot be simplified or their numbers cannot be reduced further. \\
+The form of Kraus operators cannot be simplified or their numbers cannot be reduced further.\\ Under the action of such channels, any state $\rho=\left( \right)$ transforms to \be (\rho)=\left( \right). \ee Before presenting the proof, let us elaborate on the properties of this channel and a few special subclasses.\\ The relation (\ref{completeness}) represents the equation of a 2-sphere $S^{2}$ and then the manifold of all such channels is given by ${\cal A}=S^{2}\times S^{1}\times S^{1}$.
+The average fidelity however, as we will see later, depends only on the parameters of $S^{2}$.\\

+It turns out that this family of channels has a very rich structure and the manifold of channels contains many interesting families of channels as we will now see.
+Special members of these channels are those which have two orthogonal invariant stats, i.e. both $|0\ra\la 0|$ and $|1\ra\la 1|$ are invariant.
+This extra demand leads to the requirement $x=0$.
+Under this condition, the Kraus operator $A_{1}$ vanishes and we are left with two Kraus operators pertaining to dephasing.
+One can also show that there is no qubit channel with two non-orthogonal invariant states \cite{Mbeth1}.
+Figure (\ref{S2fig}) indicates the parameter space of the family of qubit channels which have at least one invariant pure state.
+Each channel of this family is parameterized by a point with coordinates $(y_0,x,y)$ which lies on a sphere $S^2$ and two parameters $\theta$ and $\phi$.
+It is interesting to note several special cases of such qubit channels:\\